11/11/15- Applications are now open for 2016! Submit below! Deadline is 12/15/15.

 Since 2004, Little Paper Planes has connected artists and collectors, sharing the excitement of collecting artwork, prints, handmade objects and ephemera.
 In our ninth year, LPP expanded from an online only organization into a storefront on Valencia Street in San Francisco.
 With this expansion we widened our programming to include a residency within the new physical location.

 Little Paper Planes provides support to assist with screenings, readings, lectures and workshops during the course of the residency.
-Open to individuals and groups, the resident(s) will offer at least two public programs or events during the course of their time at LPP+.
+Open to individuals and groups, the resident(s) will give a talk during their residency.
 Each residency culminates with a publication and/or print edition published by LPP as an extension of the residency.
 SFMOMA’s Library and Archives collect all publications.

 LPP+ Residency was a recipient of Round 7 for the Alternative Exposure Grant Program.